waterbug/pangalactic.core/NOTES_ON_PARAMETERS.md

     + specified values (specification context)
     + measured values (test or evaluation context)

-* Problems addressed/avoided by Parameter architecture:
+* Problems addressed/avoided by the PGEF parameter architecture:

   - Need ontology/db structures to be standardized asap, but engineers need freedom and flexibility to create